What is Endpoint analytics?

 Use the following chart to see which built-in roles already have access to endpoint analytics.
-For more information about roles, see Administrator role permissions in Azure Active Directory and Role-based access control (RBAC) with Microsoft Intune.
+For more information about roles, see Administrator role permissions in Microsoft Entra ID and Role-based access control (RBAC) with Microsoft Intune.

 If your environment uses a proxy server, configure your proxy server to allow the following endpoints:

 Configuration Manager-managed devices send data to Intune via the connector on the Configuration Manager role and they don't need directly access to the Microsoft public cloud.

 |Used to automatically retrieve settings when attaching your hierarchy to Endpoint analytics on Configuration Manager Server role.
 For more information, see Configure the proxy for a site system server.

 |Used to synch device collection and devices with Endpoint analytics on Configuration Manager Server role only.
 For more information, see Configure the proxy for a site system server.